-Chapter Sixteen

-Processing Loans
+Chapter Sixteen Processing Loans (Return to Table of Contents)

 16.1 Federal Subsidized Direct Loan and Federal Unsubsidized Direct Loan

 16.1.1 Loan Application

 Per Federal regulation, Tennessee Tech requires that students complete online entrance counseling before disbursing a student's first Federal Direct Loan.
 Students must complete a Master Promissory Note (MPN) before the loan can be disbursed.
 If a student would like to reduce or decline their loan, they are asked to email the Financial Aid Office, submit a written request by letter or complete an in-office form.